top of page

 EQUALITY LIES IN DECISION-MAKING POWERS

-As long as a woman is given equal opportunities to contribute, grow and take decisions in both personal and professional lives, she should be fine.
+As long as women are given equal opportunities to contribute, grow, and make decisions in their personal and professional lives, they should be fine.

 We don’t need to be ‘oppressed’ or ‘privileged’.